 Narromine Aerodrome, NSW

-Eric Hayden and his father Keith, builder of the iconic Wright Flyer replica, have family links tat go back still further: to a small monoplane built locally in 1916-17.
+The Hayden family, builders of the iconic Wright Flyer replica, had family ties which go back further still to a small monoplane built locally in 1916-17.

-In the Barnstorming era of the 1920s and 30s Narromine Aero Club, now Australia’s oldest regional aero club, hosted famous visitors such as Sir Keith and Sir Ross Smith, Sir Charles Kingsford Smith, Charles Ulm, Sir Alan Cobham, Arthur Butler, Jean Batten and Sir Francis Chichester.
+In the Barnstorming era of the 1920s and 30s Narromine Aero Club, now Australia's oldest regional aero club, hosted famous visitors such as Sir Charles Kingsford Smith, Charles Ulm, Sir Alan Cobham, Arthur Butler, Jean Batten and Sir Francis Chichester.

-Narromine is internationally renowned for its fantastic thermals, which afford great gliding conditions which makes Narromine one of the three best gliding locations in the world!
+Since 1940 Narromine has been internationally renowned for its fantastic thermals, which make it one of the world's best gliding locations.

-Each year sees hundreds of gliding enthusiasts from around the world converge on Narromine to make the most of these excellent conditions.
+Each year sees hundreds of gliding enthusiasts from around the world converge here to make the most of these excellent conditions.

 The Narromine Aerodrome hosts various aviation events throughout the year.